SAP-archive/teched2021-DEV161/exercises/exPrep/README.md

 ## Verify Deployment Amd Assign Authorizations

-Open a new browser tab andlogin to the following page with your provided session credentials:
+Open a new browser tab and login to the following page with your provided session credentials:

 ```URL
 https://cockpit.eu10.hana.ondemand.com/